scality/eve/doc/source/relnotes.rst

 Bugfixes
 --------

-- Reverting a bugfix due to regression on the UI.
+- Revert EVE-948 due to regression on the UI.
 Now adding a new field ``bootstrap_reason`` to identify the build reason inside any stage.
 (EVE-948)